The Edulab group is composed of three companies that all work in the field on education, experiential learning and internationalisation of education.

 The Chinese Association for Friendship with Foreign Countries (CPAFFC) contact WorldFellow to organise a two week exchange between the Youth of China and the Youth of India.
 In 2015, a group of 15 students with one of their teachers and a member of WorldFellow flew to China for a two week educational, cultural and academic programme.

 WorldFellow absorbed Edulab’s Outbound programmes (From India to the World) and some Inbound programmes (From the world to India).
-The internship programmes has been a success with over 100 students taking part in it.
+The internship programmes has been a success with 1000’s of students taking part in it.

 Admissiondesk.org is the latest company to be created by the Edulab group.
 The aim of the company is to promote “Study in India”.
 India has a lot of potential for being a global leader in tertiary education: the price of tuition is relatively cheap, the teaching is of good quality and infrastructures are rapidly improving.